 - If the first row of blocks isn't completely level, then the planter will be lopsided.
 That will not only look bad, but it could end up being very dangerous - you don't want your planter falling on someone!
 So it’s extremely important that the bottom row of blocks is completely level.

-- Rather than filling every block with a high quality container mix, you can fill the holes that will be covered by a block with cheap fill dirt instead.
+- Rather than filling every block with a high quality container mix, you can fill the holes that will be covered by a block with cheap rock and/or fill dirt instead.
 This will help save you a few bucks on your project.
-Just make sure all of the planter holes are fill with quality soil, or the plants may not grow very well.
+Just make sure all of the planting holes are filled with quality soil, or the plants may not grow very well.

 Joan says